bhisaac/5eFP/5eFP-SRD.md

 |**MAX Wounds**|1|2|4|
 |**Forced Movement**|1|1 or 2|2|

 **Minion.** Minions represent simple encounters.
-Monster encounters treat minions as creatures with minimal stats that can only sustain one point of damage with MAX wounds of 1.
-Non-monster encounters represent situations where PCs must meet a single challenge to overcome the encounter.
+Minion combat encounters treat minions as creatures with minimal stats that can only sustain one point of damage with MAX wounds of 1.
+Minion non-combat encounters represent situations where PCs must meet a single challenge to overcome the encounter.
 Examples: a trap that does not reset or picking a lock.
-While minion monster encounters are resolved in rounds, non-monster encounters may take minutes to resolve.
+While minion combat encounters are resolved in rounds, minion non-combat encounters may take minutes to resolve.

 Some creature minions have the critter tag.
 Critters are typically tiny or small creatures.
 They deal 0 damage, have a +1 bonus and a DC of 10.
 Critters can be upgraded.
 An upgraded critter shares the same base statistics as minions, but they do not add LEVEL to their base values.
 A critter can be further upgraded to add LEVEL to its base statistics, ignoring movement, damage, and MAX wounds as normal.

-**Elite.** Elites represent advanced encounters which may include a number of minion encounters.
-Monster encounters treat elites as creatures with advanced stats and features.
-Non-monster encounters represent situations where PCs must overcome adversity several times before achieving completion.
+**Elite.** Elites represent advanced encounters.
+Elite combat encounters treat elites as creatures with advanced stats and game features.
+Elite non-combat encounters represent situations where PCs must overcome adversity several times before achieving completion.
 Examples: convince a skeptical creature of something or gather clues.
-While elite monster encounters are resolved in rounds, non-monster elite encounters may take an hour to resolve.
+While elite combat encounters are resolved in rounds, elite non-monster encounters may take an hour to resolve.

-**Boss.** Boss encounters are difficult and include minion and elite encounters.
-Monster encounters treat bosses as creatures with advanced stats, features, and special tactics benefiting from the presence of one or more minions.
-Non-monster encounters represent difficult situations where PCs must overcome challenging conditions several times while also dealing with some simultaneous minion and elite encounters.
-Non-monster boss encounters resolve after all non-monster minion encounters are resolved.
+**Boss.** Boss encounters are challenging and difficult, always include a minion encounter, and may also include an elite encounter.
+Boss combat encounters treat bosses as creatures with advanced stats, features, and special tactics benefiting from the presence of one or more minions.
+Boss non-combat encounters represent difficult situations where PCs must overcome challenging conditions several times while also dealing with some simultaneous minion and elite encounters.
+Boss non-combat encounters resolve after all minion and elite non-combat encounters are resolved.
 Examples: attempt to sway the opinion of an adversary and associated followers or put out a fire spreading through a village while rescuing trapped villagers.
-While boss monster encounters are resolved in rounds, non-monster boss encounters may take several hours to resolve.
+While boss combat encounters are resolved in rounds, boss non-combat encounters may take several hours to resolve.

 **LEVEL.** The current level of play.